yahavx/mindreader/README.md

 The parser will be automatically collected, to be used through the parsing functions (with the name assigned under `field`), and also deployed when [running the pipeline](#quickstart).

+#### Scalability
+It is possible to have as many workers as you like on a single parser.
+Simply call `run-parser` multiple times with the same parser and it will be adjusted automatically to split the work between them.

 Example:
 ```python
 # parsers/example.py